mrpink121/mrpink121/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML - CSS - JAVASCRIPT - FIGMA

-- 📫 How to reach me: ...
+- 📫 How to reach me: - amador.joao@outlook.com